gitpancake/tezos-energy-marketplace/README.md

 ---

 <h2 align="center">Running the Project</h2>

+To setup the wallets with test Tezos, check out the [Faucets](https://teztnets.xyz/hangzhounet-faucet) on the Hangzhou net.

+The [tezos-client](https://assets.tqtezos.com/docs/setup/1-tezos-client/) can be used to setup wallets needed for testing.

+You will also need a wallet for your Tezos, such as [Temple](https://templewallet.com/) or [Spire](https://chrome.google.com/webstore/detail/spire/gpfndedineagiepkpinficbcbbgjoenn)

 You will need two wallet addresses (sender and receiver) and a private key for the sending wallet on the network you wish to use this application with.